-The department has several majors all of which develop student knowledge of a specific field of communication.
+The program has majors that develop student knowledge of a specific field of communication.

 The program gives students grounding in communication scholarship along with a range of practical professional skills.